TheDreamLabUK/website/public/data/workshops/workshop-04-codex/00_introduction.md

 ## What Will You Learn?

-The objective of this tutorial is to offer a "zero to hero" path, covering:
+The objective of this tutorial is to offer a complete path, covering:

 1.  **Basics:** What Codex is and its different forms (Cloud Agent vs. CLI).
 2.  **Setup:** How to access and configure Codex tools.